Member | Established: 1999 | Member since 1977

 SMO 4: Code of Ethics for Professional Accountants

-IEC-IAB requires its members to adhere to a Code that reportedly incorporates the requirements of the 2009 IESBA Code of Ethics.
-It supports its members with implementation by providing training courses as part of the continuing professional development program.
-It also disseminates guidance materials such as the Ethics Education Toolkit issued by the IAESB, and an Ethics Manuel which was issued in December 2017.
+ITAA supports its members with implementation by providing training courses as part of the continuing professional development program.
+It also disseminates guidance materials such as the Exploring the IESBA Code.

 -